 How to care for curly hair.
 Whether you love your curls and want to learn how to enhance them, you haven’t yet fallen in love with your curls or just want some good advice on how to take care of curly hair, you’ve come to the right place.
 At Ogario London, we’ve been working with curly hair for over 35 years.

 Curls come in many shapes, sizes and textures but there is one thing they all have in common; curls give hair natural body, volume and movement.
 Getting volume and movement in hair is the holy grail of hair styling and if you have curls, you’ve got it naturally.

 As you may have guessed already, we love curls.
 But we understand that learning how to look after curly hair can be a challenge.
-So we’ve put together our Ultimate Guide on How to Care for Curly Hair.
-Based on years of salon experience we share our know-how on how to take care of curly hair naturally.
+So following on from our guide about salon treatments for dry hair, we’ve put together our Ultimate Guide on How to Care for Curly Hair.
+Based on years of salon experience we share our know-how on how to take care of curly hair naturally and we have produced our best hair mask for curly hair.